My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 In the `Post` class this REFDEF assignment has additional attributes `tags` and `parentID`.

-Edit the code to add functionality related to these attributes as described below:

- - in MessageBoard.java add a method `addPostAdvanced()` that in addition to `author` `subject` `message` values, takes values for `tagString` and `parentID` arguments and sets these attributes accordingly.
+1. Edit the code to add functionality related to these attributes.
+To do this first add the method `addPostAdvanced()` to `MessageBoard.java`.
+In addition to `author` `subject` `message` values, this method also takes values for `tagString` and `parentID` arguments.

- ### NOTES:

  `tagString` should be provided as a single string with tags separated with commas i.e. "java, IDE, urgent" would resolve to three tags ["java", "IDE", "urgent"].
 You should convert the string to an array `String[]` for use with the relevant `Post` constructor method.

  `parentID` should either be set to `-1` to indicate the post is not a reply to a previous post, or be set to a valid parent post ID to indicate it is a reply to an earlier post.
 Your code should check the `parentID` refers to a valid messageboard post and raise an `IllegalArgumentException` if the ID provided does not correspond to a valid post.

- - edit the `toString` method so that the details of the tags and parent ID are correctly displayed (the current code shows these as empty / unspecified).
+2. edit the `toString` method so that the details of the tags and parent ID are correctly displayed (the current code shows these as empty / unspecified).
 You do not need to change the `toFormattedString` method.

- - complete the additional interface methods so they work in line with the interface documentation:
+3. complete the additional interface methods so they work in line with the interface documentation:

     ```
     public int[] getReplyPosts(int parentID);